 Do I get a certificate or a diploma or credits at the end of the course?

-No. The lecturer will provide you with a certificate of attendance but this is not recognised by NZQA.
+The lecturer can provide you with a certificate of attendance but this is not recognised by NZQA.
 Short Courses offered under the Continuing Education Programme at Whitecliffe are non-graduating (non-credit) which means that students enrolled in any of the courses are NOT eligible for a student loan and will not receive a certificate or a diploma.

 Can I get a student loan to pay for the short course tuition?

 No sorry.
 The short courses are non-credit courses.